-By the fifth week after conception, the first synapses begin forming in the spinal cord, marking the earliest signs of fetal brain activity.
-Just a week later, these connections enable the first fetal movements, such as spontaneous arches and curls, which researchers can observe through ultrasound imaging.
+Around the fifth week after conception, which is approximately seven weeks of gestation, the very first synapses begin forming in the spinal cord.
+This marks the start of detectable brain activity in the fetus.
+Just one week later, these early connections allow for the first visible movements, such as gentle arches and curls.
+Using ultrasound technology, scientists can observe these spontaneous motions, even though they’re too subtle for the pregnant person to feel.

 Second Trimester: The Role of the Brainstem in Vital Reflexes